Egyptian, Classical, Ancient Near Eastern Art

 On View: Egypt Reborn: Art for Eternity, Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

-The Egyptians used special vessels to hold ritually purified water.
-Called hes-vases (from the Egyptian word meaning "favored"), these containers were frequently left as tomb offerings so the deceased could drink the water and thus maintain a pure state throughout eternity.
+Special vessels were used to hold ritually purified water.
+Called hes-vases (from the Egyptian word meaning “favored”), these containers were frequently left as tomb offerings so the deceased could drink the water and thus maintain a pure state throughout eternity.
 The potter who made this example applied a thin slip to imitate banded alabaster.

 ca. 1938-1700 B.C.E.